ibm-cloud-docs/EventStreams/messagehub127.md

 How you connect to your cluster varies according to whether you're using the Standard or Enterprise plan, and also whether you're connecting from a Cloud Foundry application or from any other external client.
 You need to collect two pieces of information to connect to any of our APIs:

 * The endpoint URLs for the APIs
-* An API key for authentication
+* Credentials for authentication

-Refer to the instructions below to obtain these:
+Read the following information for how to obtain these details.

 ## Provision a Message Hub instance

-It is a prerequisite to first provision a Message Hub service instance.
-Please make sure you have already done so, noting your plan of choice.
+As a prerequisite, you must first provision a Message Hub service instance for either the Standard or Enterprise plan.
 Provisioning a Message Hub instance might incur a charge.
-Next, obtain our API connection details by reading the following information:
+Next, obtain Message Hub API connection details by completing the following tasks:

 ## Standard plan
 {: #connect_standard}

-Services provisioned using the Standard Plan are Cloud Foundry services, which means that they are deployed into a Cloud Foundry organization and space and are grouped in the dashboard under the heading **Cloud Foundry Services**.
-To connect an application, the method you use depends on where the application is deployed:
+Services that are provisioned using the Standard Plan are Cloud Foundry services.
+This means that they are deployed into a Cloud Foundry organization and space and are grouped in the dashboard under the heading **Cloud Foundry Services**.
+The method you use to connect an application depends on where the application is deployed.

 ### Cloud Foundry applications

-Your application must be bound to the Message Hub service instance.
+Bind your application to the Message Hub service instance.
 When bound, the connection details are then made available to the application in JSON format in the VCAP_SERVICES environment variable.
 You can bind an application and service using either the IBM Cloud console or the IBM Cloud CLI.

-When your application is bound to the {{site.data.keyword.messagehub}} service, details of the service are stored in JSON format in the VCAP_SERVICES environment variable for your app.
 Here is an example:

 ```
 {